timfelle/PointCloudRegistration/README.md

 		describing the functionality of the programs in depth.
 - Testing
-	- 	Containg shell scripts and matlab code used for testing and visualizing the results of the program.
+	- 	Containg shell scripts and matlab code used for testing and visualizing the functionality of the program.
 [//]: # - Technical report describing the process of developing the code and the
 [//]: #   theory the behind problem and method.